Recently, I have been doing some research to replace the call tracking system I currently use (CallSling) for my local lead generation websites.

 The Must-have List for Virtual Numbers for Local Lead Generation Business (LLGB)

-For local lead gen business, you may want a phone number that can direct all the calls you generate to your service partner or contractors.
+For the local lead gen business, you may want a phone number that can direct all the calls you generate to your service partner or contractors.
 You may need the following features of the phone numbers for each of your LLGB.

 - The number can be forwarded to your partners.